Rubén Yáñez: Getafe

 On 17 August 2017, Yáñez signed a four-year deal with Getafe CF, being immediately loaned to Cádiz CF for one year.
 He made only six appearances during his time in Andalusia, all in the Copa del Rey.

 On 22 August 2019, after spending the whole 2018–19 season as a third-choice, Yáñez joined SD Huesca on a one-year loan deal.
 He contributed with eight appearances overall for the side, acting as a backup to Álvaro Fernández as his side achieved promotion to the top tier as champions.

 Yáñez finally made his debut for Getafe on 17 December 2020 in a 2–1 win at CD Anaitasuna in the first round of the cup.
-Three days later he made his La Liga bow in a 2–0 win at former club Cádiz, to finally play in the top flight at the age of 26.
+Three days later he made his La Liga bow in a 2–0 win at former club Cádiz, to finally play in the top flight at the age of 27.
 After ten consecutive games in all competitions – including once David Soria had returned from injury – he lost his place to him in February.

 On 15 July 2022, Yáñez terminated his contract with Getafe.

 Málaga

 On 15 July 2022, hours after leaving Getafe, Yáñez signed a three-year deal with Málaga CF in the second division.
 Second-choice to Manolo Reina, he made his debut on 3 November in the 14th game of the season, a 2–1 loss at FC Cartagena.
+On 30 June of the following year, after the club's relegation, he left after activating an exit clause on his contract.

+Sporting Gijón

+On 12 July 2023, free agent Yáñez signed a three-year contract with Sporting de Gijón, still in division two.